syakubov/LVM/README.md

 RMOV, (AR|AX|BX|CX), (AR|AX|BX|BX|CX)
 ```

-Sets the value of the register to the integer literal specified.
+Sets the value of the register to the value of the register specified.
 <br>

 ```